Image: David K Shields, model Yasmin Bidois

 KIRI NATHAN | Fashion Designer, Weaver, Artist

 My earliest influence and mentor, in life and fashion, was my late grandmother Inez Fullerton.
-She had a beautiful and inspired take on how women should dress and hold themselves.
-Her relationship to fashion, and her intimate understanding of construction and fabrics was a huge part of my early development.
+She had a beautiful and inspired take on fashion.
+Her intimate understanding of construction and fabrics was a huge part of my early development.

 Listening to instinct through the development process is essential.
-As a 19yr old solo mother, I studied a three-year diploma in Visual Arts, majoring in Fashion.
-I also went back to the Marae and learnt traditional and contemporary weaving.
+As a 18yr old solo mother I studied a three-year diploma in Visual Arts, major Fashion.
+After giving birth to our fourth child I went back to the Marae and learnt traditional and contemporary raranga/weaving.
 These elements fused together and eventuated in the birth and continued evolution of the Kiri Nathan label.

 I feel destiny plays a part, but hard work, intuition, perseverance and innovation will reap success both personally and professionally.
-I want KN supporters to feel they have been thought of and honoured when they wear the label.
+I hope people feel the love and authenticity in our brand when they wear or gift pieces.

 Image: Qiane Photography